it-academyproject/ERP-Frontend-Angular/README.md

 1. Clone the repo from remote to local:	git clone repoURL

 2. Access that folder in local: cd localProjectFolderName
+IMPORTANT: For the following steps, you must be inside the localProjectFolderName folder
 * (optional) check the branch we're in is "main": git branch

 3. Pull Dev branch, for safety reasons: git pull origin Dev